giacomomarchioro/PyEnergyDiagrams/README.md

 # PyEnergyDiagrams
 [![DOI](https://zenodo.org/badge/79893385.svg)](https://zenodo.org/badge/latestdoi/79893385)

-This is a simple module to plot energy profile diagrams using Python and matplotlib.
+PyEnergyDiagrams allows the plotting of energy profile diagrams using Python and Matplotlib.

 ![alt tag](./md_images/Final.png)
 ## Installation
-If you are new to Python the easiest way to get started is to use a distribution like [Anaconda](https://www.anaconda.com/).
+If you are new to Python, the easiest way to get started is to use a distribution like [Anaconda](https://www.anaconda.com/).
 Then you can use the terminal to install the module using pip:

     pip install git+https://github.com/giacomomarchioro/PyEnergyDiagrams

-The only requirments is [matplotlib](http://matplotlib.org/users/installing.html) which is installed by defult using Anaconda.
+The only requirement is [matplotlib](http://matplotlib.org/users/installing.html), which is installed by default using Anaconda.

 ## How to use it?